 If you are having difficulties with AMCAS application, please contact AMCAS.
 If you are having difficulties with the P&S Supplemental Application, please contact the Admissions Office at 212-305-3595 or firstname.lastname@example.org.

 Do you accept international students?

-Because the Admissions Committee has no satisfactory means of evaluating the premedical education at universities outside of the United States and Canada, it is rare that we admit individuals from foreign universities.
-We therefore require at least one year of premedical training at an institution in the US, in addition to the MCAT.
+It is rare that we admit individuals from foreign universities because the Admissions Committee does not have satisfactory means of evaluating premedical education at universities outside of the United States and Canada.
+We therefore require at least one year of premedical training at an institution in the United States, in addition to the MCAT.
 Please note that non-residents of the United States are ineligible for federal financial aid programs.